AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

 Remember that if you are on Windows you must use `./cli.exe` instead.

 Once you run the command, you should get an output with the address for your token account.
-It will look something like: `acc://8c2bd7278f932663fcba7053f86d0b23e178913e9479c5ad/ACME`.
+It will look something like the following: `acc://d699fd22e466e7ea4f05a1f6b67fc67af555856f701bdf29/ACME :   e258d215c12d610dad703482bc7c61a0f5db975fbfaf73c52f4533c5941b82d3`.

 ### Funding your account

-Right now the account we created only exists locally, and therefore you won't be able to query the address in a block explorer or through the `get` command in the CLI.
-We must first complete a transaction using this account in order for it to be broadcast to the network.
-Let's fund our new account using the `faucet` command, which will both broadcast the existence of our new account, and give us some free tokens.
+The account that was created in the previous section currently only exist locally, and therefore you won't be able to query the address in a block explorer or through the `get` command in the CLI.
+We must first complete a transaction using this account in order for it to be broadcasted to the network.
+We will fund our new account using the `faucet` command, which will both broadcast the existence of our new account, and give us some free tokens.

 Since this command actually requires broadcasting to the network, we need to make sure we are connected to a node.
 We do that with the `-s` flag, followed by the server address for the node we want to connect to.